follow

 Filed in: New River Gorge

-The New River flowing through the gorge near Fayetteville, WV.
+The ancient New River flowing through the Gorge near Fayetteville, WV.
+There are train tracks on both sides of the river and fluffy summer clouds overhead.

 FUN FACT: The widest section of the New River is at Sandstone Falls near Hinton (1,500 feet).
 The narrowest section is under the New River Gorge bridge at Fayette Station near Fayetteville (200 feet).